Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 The leafier moth has a narrow, oval-shaped wingspan between 6-9mm, varying in color, ranging from yellow to pinkish or brown.

-Celery Leaftier Moths are mostly active during mid-summer and feed on various plants including celery, carrots, and cabbage.
+Celery Leaftier Moths are mostly active during mid-summer and feed on various plants, including celery, carrots, and cabbage.

 They use their long thread-like mouths to pierce into leaves and feed on plant sap, leaving behind transparent holes and strips of missing foliage.

-Although these types of moths in Oklahoma do not cause substantial damage to plants, it is important for farmers to monitor levels and take preventative actions as necessary because large influxes can lead to crop losses.
+Although these types of moths in Oklahoma do not cause substantial damage to plants, farmers should monitor levels and take preventative actions as necessary because large influxes can lead to crop losses.

 22. Clover Hayworm Moth